arthurdavidonisrd/arthurdavidonisrd/README.md

 ## Hello!
 My name is Arthur Rodrigues Davidonis

-- 🔭 I am currently a full-stack freelancer.
+- 🔭 I am currently WEB freelancer.
-- 🧐 Currently studying: front-end and data analysis
+- 🧐 Currently studying: JavaScript/ frontend web and data structure
 - 😄 Pronouns: he/him
 - 🤓A little about me: I am a programming student and fascinated by algorithms and computer science concepts.
 With knowledge of digital circuits, computer networks and computational architecture